raagin/django-streamfield/README.md

 ]
 ```

-> Important!: Don't use 'as_list', 'options', 'extra_options' as models field names
+> Important!: Don't use 'as_list', 'options', 'extra_options' as models field names, because they are used by streamfield.

 **3. Add apps to settings.py**